 Receiving a new job offer can be tremendously exciting, but there’s plenty to weigh up and lots to do.
-Knowing how to prepare for a new job can make the transition smoother, and give you a strong head start from day one if you accept the offer.
+As one of the best Hong Kong recruitment agencies, we can help you prepare for a new job, making the transition smoother, and give you a strong head start from day one if you accept the offer.

 Accepting a job offer

 Congratulations!
 You’ve received a job offer – but before you say “yes” to the position, take the time to be sure you are making the best decision for your career.

 It’s never easy saying “Thanks, but no thanks” to the offer of a new position, and knowing how to decline a job offer graciously will leave your professional reputation untarnished.

 As flattering as a counteroffer may be, it won’t change the factors that saw you look for opportunities elsewhere.
 It could only be a matter of time before you start looking around again.

 Your new job is an exciting next stage of your career.
 It’s important to create a great impression by taking a professional and confident approach from day one.

 A probation period can have a lasting impact on your career, so it’s vital to use this time to shine.
 Prove that you can live up to expectations and will be a valuable member of the team.